Norway to ease curbs 'little by little' after coronavirus lockdown: PM

 At the same time, working from home must continue and Norwegians must get used to measures against contamination “for a long time”, Solberg said.

-In addition, major sports and cultural events such as festivals would be banned until June 15.
+In addition, major sports and cultural events such as festivals would be banned until June 15 and Norwegians living in Norway are still advised not to travel abroad unless it is absolutely necessary.

+Foreigners without the right to live or work in the country - tourists, for instance - are still not allowed to enter the country.
+The only ones who can come are European citizens working in sectors considered crucial, such as agriculture, fisheries or the oil industry.

 Some 5,863 people had tested positive for the coronavirus as of Tuesday, up from 5,755 reported on Monday, the Norwegian Institute of Public Health said.
 Some 69 people have died of the disease so far.

-Norway’s rate of unemployment rose to 15.4% on Tuesday, the Labour and Welfare Agency (NAV) said, the highest level on record, up from 14.7% on March 31, as the economy ground to a halt.
+Norway’s rate of unemployment rose to 15.4% on Tuesday, the Labour and Welfare Agency said, the highest level on record, up from 14.7% on March 31, as the economy ground to a halt.

 Norway is the latest country to ease some of its restrictions.